Who we are

 We may ask for your name, email address and/or phone number when you contact us.
 We may keep information about the enquiry long enough to allow us to help.
 When this happens, we will explain to you how this information is stored and used.
 You can ask us to delete personal information, or to use it differently, or you can make anonymous requests for information.

-We use a third-party supplier to provide our e-newsletter service.
+We use Active Campaign to provide our e-newsletter service.
 By signing up to receive our e-newsletter, you will be agreeing to them handling your data.

-The third-party supplier handles the data purely to provide this service on our behalf.
-This supplier follows the requirements of the Data Protection Act 2018.
+They handle the data purely to provide this service on our behalf.
 They will not make your data available to anyone other than our organisation.
 They are also required to follow the General Data Protection Regulation in how they obtain, handle and process your information and will not make your data available to anyone other than Healthwatch Central Bedfordshire.

 Please note; the current e-mail circular list was gathered before the rules about gathering consent changed in May 2018.
 People on this list expect this processing to take place because an ongoing relationship exists, and they already receive a newsletter from us.
 Gathering their consent to being on the mailing list again would involve contacting them all to refresh their consent.
 We have deemed that the effort involved in carrying this out would be disproportionate to the benefits achieved for existing recipients.
 Also, this is likely to negatively affect the number of recipients remaining on the list and our ability to deliver effectively against our statutory duties.
 We have informed all e-newsletter recipients how they can easily unsubscribe from our mailing list.